hk-speedrunning/Silksong-Rules/game_rules.md

 - The following are summarized in the [visual guide](/video_guidelines.md):
   - HUD elements must be clearly visible at all times.
 This includes the silk spool, masks, and rosary & beast shard counts (when present).
   - There must be at least one clear frame of the Title Screen where the patch number is clearly readable.
+  - If using the Load Remover, Livesplit must be clearly visible at all times.
   - Runs will be rejected at the verifier's discretion if significant amounts of the active portion of the game window are covered.

 ### Breaks